Have you tried to learn copywriting by reading blog posts?

 Step #5.
 Practice and evaluate

-Focus on one specific aspect of your writing at a time.
+Focus on one specific aspect of your copy at a time.
 For instance, underline all your features and benefits, and compare them with the features and benefits in your swipe file examples.
 Or, only review how credibility is established.

 Practice becomes easier when you focus on one aspect at a time.